Bluff Cove Lagoon

 “Birdwatching just doesn’t get any more civilised.”
 Will Gray, Wanderlust Magazine

 Our guests are met at the penguin rookery by our helpful and knowledgeable rangers, who will answer any wildlife questions guests may have.

-Our guests have an hour to enjoy the wildlife at the rookery and beach.
+Our guests have two hours to enjoy the wildlife at the rookery and beach.
 As well as the many Gentoo penguins they will also see our growing colony of King penguins and visiting Magellanic penguins on the beach.

 At the rookery, we have benches, so our guests can watch the penguins in comfort.
 Guests with disabilities can be driven down from the rookery to the café and beach, by one of our friendly rangers.

 “A wildlife spectacular!
 A cream tea to die for!”
 Nigel Marven, TV wildlife presenter